now browsing by tag

 This is just a small post to share something with you.
-Below is a recipe for a small batch of pumpkin icing.
+Below is a recipe for a small batch of pumpkin frosting.
 I put this on the pumpkin bread that I made (recipe and pics will be posted) and it was soooo good.
 Have fun!

 Pumpkin-y Frosting (small batch)

 2 cups organic powdered sugar (many non-organic brands use corn starch, many organic brands usually use tapioca starch, but check labels)

 1/2 teaspoon organic vanilla sugar